abaddon-66/Iconify/README.md

   > [!TIP]
   >
   > KernelSU doesn't show root prompt.
-You will have to manually enable root access for Iconify from KernelSU app itself.
+You will have to manually enable root access for Iconify from the KernelSU app itself.

 # 🤫 Roadmap